World Series of Football (1902–03): 1903 series

 O'Rourke planned another series for 1903.
-This year he planned a round-robin tournament of the top football clubs in the area, a high school all-star game, bicycle races, and a Gaelic football match.
+This year he planned separate tournaments for the top professional and local amateur football clubs, a high school all-star game, bicycle races, and a Gaelic football match.
 The end result would be fifteen football games during a span of six days at the Garden.
-The 1903 attendees included Oreos Athletic Club from Asbury Park, New Jersey; the returning Orange Athletic Club; and the Franklin Athletic Club from Pennsylvania.
+The entrants in the pro tournament included Oreos Athletic Club from Asbury Park, New Jersey; the returning Orange Athletic Club; and the Franklin Athletic Club from Pennsylvania.
 The Watertown Red and Black, which refused entry into the tournament in 1902, put up $2000 in prize money ($1,250 for first place, $750 for second).
 Syracuse was offered a chance to defend their title but declined.
 Blondy Wallace also returned to the series, this time as a member of the Franklin team.

+The pro tournament was to follow a four-team knockout format in which the winners of the first two matches, Watertown vs. Oreos and Franklin vs. Orange, would play each other for the championship.
+The losers of the first two matches would also play each other and the winner of that contest would play the loser of the championship game for second place.

 The playing surface of the Gardens for the 1903 series was still 70 yards.
 However, the surface itself was also improved upon.
 Dirt was trucked into the Gardens and steamrolled into a more natural surface.

 Results

-On December 14, 1903, the Olympic Athletic Club defeated Knickerbocker Athletic Club 6–0.
-For that night's second game the Watertown Red and Black defeated the Oreo Athletic Club by a score of 5–0.
+In the pro tournament's opening game on December 14, 1903, the Watertown Red and Black defeated the Oreo Athletic Club by a score of 5–0.
 The game's only score came on a controversial touchdown call, by the referee, in the second half of the game.
 Fighting and rioting soon broke out between the Oreos and Watertown fans, before being contained by the New York Police Department.
-In other games the Franklin defeated Orange 12–0 on December 15, Orange defeated the Oreos 22–0 on December 18 and Watertown defeated Orange 11–0 on December 19.

-Franklin and Watertown became the two top teams for the 1903 series.
-Watertown narrowly won the opening game against Oreo by a score of 6–0.
-While Franklin came out the victor against Orange 16–0 amid various calls of rough play and fighting.
+In the second game, on December 15, Franklin came out the victor against Orange 12–0 amid various calls of rough play and fighting.
 Two nights later Franklin and Watertown featured in the championship game.
 Many Watertown fans bet between $100 and $500 a clip on their team.
 However Franklin won the game 12–0.
-With that win Franklin's betters brought home over $4,000 in winnings.
+With that win Franklin's bettors brought home over $4,000 in winnings.
 According to Dr. Harry March's often inaccurate book Pro Football: Its Ups and Downs, Frank Hinkey was a referee at the event.
 March states the officials during the series "were dressed in full evening dress, from top hats down to white gloves and patent leather shoes."
 During the last play of the series between Franklin and Watertown, the Franklin players knew they had the game in hand.
 As a result, the Franklin backfield agreed to run over the clean and sharply dressed Hinkley, purposely in jest, knocking him into the dirt.
 Hinkley took the incident in good nature and Franklin's management agreed to pay his cleaning bill.